-In this guide we will build a simple Node.js web server project on a BeagleBone.
-At its most basic, the process for deploying code to a BeagleBone consists of two major steps:
+In this guide, we will build a simple Node.js web server project on a BeagleBone Black.
+At its most basic, the process for deploying code to a BeagleBone Black consists of two major steps:

 - Pushing your Node.js project to the balena image builder, which pulls in all necessary dependencies and creates the container image for your application.

-Once these steps are finished, your BeagleBone will download the container image, kick off your application, and begin sending logs to your balena dashboard!
+Once you complete these steps, your BeagleBone Black will download the container image, start your application, and begin sending logs to your balena dashboard!

 What you will need

 - A 4GB or larger SD card.
 Both the Beaglebone Black and Green use a Micro SD card.
 The speed class of the card also matters - this determines its maximum transfer rate.
 We strongly recommend you get hold of a class 10 card or above.

 - An ethernet cable or WiFi adapter to connect your device to the internet.
 The WiFi adapter for the Beaglebone Black is known to be unstable at moment, it is recommended that you use a usb WiFi adapter with a large external antenna.

 - A mini USB cable the Beaglebone Black OR a micro USB cable for the Green.

 - [Optional] A 5VDC 1A power supply unit for the Beaglebone Black.